As tradition requires, every personal site’s About page seems to require this almost compulsory disclaimer nowadays. And who am I to break traditions?

 And that even though I don’t have an employer as such, since I am an independent freelancer, who can also be found over at rockingWP like a Pro, a WordPress tips, tricks, and news site.
 Yes, another one.

 There isn’t much you should know about me.
-I’m a web nerd, previously online security consultant for a major credit card company and several of the largest software houses in the world.
+I’m a web nerd, a previously online security consultant for a major credit card company and several of the largest software houses in the world.
 Currently, I am developing my own startup, which will hopefully soon be launched.

 I have traveled Europe and used to blog almost everything.
 Since then I’ve gotten smarter.
 And for a ‘nerd’ I surprisingly understand what most people, Joe and Jane Average, want.
 I do not live just Tech.